casper-network/docs-archive/dapp-dev-guide/querying.md

   }
 }
 ```
 Note: The result is returned as bytes.
 These bytes need to be deserialized into a the correct CLType.
+This can be done in the contract or in the dApp.
+Refer to [casper-types](https://docs.rs/casperlabs-types/0.6.1/casperlabs_types/bytesrepr/index.html) for the API's to do this.